 You may be prescribed medicated eye drops, lubricating eye drops, omega-3 supplements or in-office treatments to clean and/or improve the functioning of the glands in your eyelids.
 Speak with your optometrist about which treatment option is most suitable for you.

 If you or a loved one is living with symptoms of dry eye syndrome, we can help.
-The Pacific Eye Care Dry Eye Center provides the latest, most effective treatments for dry eye syndrome for long-lasting relief.
+Pacific Eye Care provides the latest, most effective treatments for dry eye syndrome for long-lasting relief.

-To schedule your dry eye consultation, call The Pacific Eye Care Dry Eye Center in Huntington Beach today!
+To schedule your dry eye consultation, call Pacific Eye Care in Huntington Beach today!